charles-wallace/article-api/README.md

  - http://ec2-54-83-188-153.compute-1.amazonaws.com:8080/article/5d48689e73e15d5c1a24d980 example call w/ id
  - See description of API Structure below for more info
  - Note: When running locally use localhost:8080/article or /articles and make sure the base url in Requests.js under /src/util is set to 'http://localhost:8080' to run the front end.
  - **Front End Deployment (w/ access to api deployment):**  http://article-archive-east.s3-website-us-east-1.amazonaws.com/
  - **Front End Implementation (Git):** https://github.com/cwrepo/article-front-end

 ## Summary
  Spring Reactive Web, and Spring Reactive Mongo were used to develop a non-blocking REST API pulling from a MongoDB Atlas Database.
 A complementing UI was developed using ReactJS.
 The resulting deployment of the entire project can be accessed using the links above.
 The articles-api provides an interface to a Mongodb Atlas cluster containing a collection of over 8000 articles obtained from a kaggle kernal (https://www.kaggle.com/snapcrack/all-the-news).
 This data was sampled, cleaned, and adapted into a collection using python with pandas, numpy, and pymongo.
 The Project is packaged with maven and uses Java 11 and kotlin.
+Run "mvn package" to run with tests and then npm start in the front end application to run project locally.

 ## Overview